-Initial investments in the Trust can only be made by sending a completed application form to the Manager's Transfer Agency team either (i) together with a cheque up to (£50,000) or (ii) having made a telegraphic transfer to the Manager's bank account.
-Application forms can be obtained from the Manager.
-The Manager will accept written instructions accompanied by payment (where applicable) on subsequent transactions which can be carried out by writing to the Manager's Transfer Agency team at the address set out in Appendix 7.
+Initial investments can only be made by sending a completed application form to the Transfer Agency Team of the Manager either (i) accompanied by a cheque (up to £50,000), or (ii) having made a telegraphic transfer to the Manager's bank account.
+Application forms are available from the Manager.
+The Manager will accept written instructions with payment on subsequent transactions which can be carried out by writing to the Manager's Transfer Agency team at the address set out in Appendix 7.

 The Manager will also accept telephone purchase instructions from FCA authorised entities for subsequent investments, by telephone the Transfer Agency Team of the Manager on 0141 222 1150.
+The Manager may accept applications to purchase Units by electronic communication.
+Electronic communication does not include email.
+Subsequent transactions will be processed as at the next Dealing Day.

 Telephone calls may be recorded by the Manager, its delegates, their duly appointed agents and any of their respective related, associated or affiliated companies for record keeping, security and/or training purposes, please see paragraph "Telephone Recordings" below for further information.
-The Manager may accept requests to purchase units by electronic communication.
-Electronic communication does not include email.